The Vermont Statutes Online

 (4) “Physical education program” means a sequential, developmentally appropriate program that is an enjoyable experience for students and is designed to help students develop the knowledge, skill, self-management skill, attitudes, and confidence needed to adopt and maintain physical fitness throughout their lives.

-(5) "Wellness program" means a program that includes fitness and nutrition.
+(5) “Wellness program” means a program that includes physical fitness and comprehensive health education as defined in section 131 of this title.

 (c) The Secretary shall collaborate with other agencies and councils working on childhood wellness to:

-(1) Supervise the preparation of appropriate nutrition and fitness curricula for use in the public schools, promote programs for the preparation of teachers to teach these curricula, and assist in the development of wellness programs.
+(1) Supervise the preparation of appropriate wellness program curricula for use in the public schools, promote programs for the preparation of teachers to teach these curricula, and assist in the development of wellness programs.

 (3) Establish and maintain a website that displays data from a youth risk behavior survey in a way that enables the public to aggregate and disaggregate the information.